 Speaker identification

-Automatic speaker separation groups speakers, supports naming and merging, and powers search filters across meetings and recordings.
+Automatic speaker separation creates speaker labels, supports profile linking and review, and powers search filters across meetings and recordings.

 Purpose and scope

-Speaker identification turns who spoke when in your audio into structured speaker profiles you can name, merge, and filter on.
-Overshow uses on-device speaker diarisation (segmentation plus speaker embedding) so repeated voices cluster into coherent speakers over time.
+Speaker identification turns who spoke when in your audio into structured speaker labels you can name, link to profiles, and filter on.
+Overshow uses on-device speaker diarisation so each recording can be split into speaker-attributed segments without sending audio away.

 On macOS, hardware acceleration supports parts of the pipeline including voice activity detection and speaker identification workloads, keeping processing responsive.